PlethoraChutney/Appia/README.md

 obviously different, but the differences should be clear if you have a passing understanding of what's going on with the data.

+The 3D scripts will automatically determine if your samle was run with an excitation or emission scan, separate the data into two groups, and plot each group independently.
+This all relies on your instrument method containing _exactly one_ instance of the pattern (without braces) `{Ex|Em}{###}` where Ex or Em stands for excitation or emission scan, and ### is the wavelength.

 ## Web UI
 The web ui (a [Shiny](https://shiny.rstudio.com/) app) provides a simpler way to analyze the processed traces.
 Right now, only 2D data can be visualized with